CloudBreadProject/CloudBread-Dev-Authkey-Gen-win8.1/README.md

 This porject is authentication provider authkey development &amp; testing project for CloudBread game server engine

 ##Installation guide
-For this project to your Repository and open it in Visual Studio 2015.
+Fork this project to your repository and open it in Visual Studio 2015.

 Change *app.xaml.cs* file code to your Authenticated Server
 ```